By Roland Sigurdson

 Trout Near You

 But are these places to take kids fishing?
 Absolutely!!
 You no longer have to wear tweed jackets and dapper hats to fish for trout!
 Most of these streams and lakes are very kid-friendly and accessible to the public.
-There are tremendous resources available on trout streams and lakes to be found at:
+There are tremendous resources available on trout streams and lakes.

 Catching trout can be a challenge, but kids have been doing it for centuries.
 Should yours be any different?
 I don’t think so.